How to Set Up Django with PostgreSQL, Nginx, and Gunicorn on Ubuntu VPS Server

 3. Buy your domain name

 If you have yet to get your domain name, you can use Dynadot Domains or NameCheap Domains.
 I will be using Dynadot and Namecheap for this tutorial as I am affiliated with them.
 And if you don't have your server yet, in this tutorial, we're going to be hosting our website on Linode.
 However, there are other options like DigitalOcean, Vultr , Namecheap VPS , and even Google Cloud.
 There are several other great cloud providers, but today, we will walk you through the process using Linode.
 If you're unsure which VPS server to choose, I recommend checking out our detailed guide on the top 5 VPS servers.
 Explore the best and most affordable options here - Top 5 VPS Servers.
 The same steps can be applied on DigitalOcean, Namecheap VPS, Vultr, or any VPS server that provides root access and an IP address.
 So, without wasting much time, let's dive right in!
 So, firstly, make sure you have your Django website in a file and keep it organized in a separate folder.
 Also, have your domain name written down somewhere for easy reference.
 Now, go to the Linode and create an account.
 Once you are on your dashboard, click on the Linode and create Linode.
 Check the pictures below.
 Select your server location, OS, and OS version, in our case Ubuntu 24.04.
 Select your Linode plan depending on your use case.
 Add a label and password for your Linode.
 Check and recheck everything and scroll down to create Linode.
 Wait until it's fully booted, you will get an IP address dedicated to your server.
 Next, grab your new IP address and remember your password.
 There's also an option to use an SSH key to access your server.
 However, in this tutorial, we're going to be using our password for simplicity.
 You can change to SSH keys anytime you want.
-Our servers are called "Linodes" and on DigitalOcean, the servers are called "Droplets," while on other platforms like Vultr, they are often referred to as "Virtual Machines" (VMs).
-If you are using Digital Ocean, go to the DigitalOcean create page for your Droplet.
+Our servers are called "Linodes or nanodes", on Linode on Vultr they are called "Cloud Compute, Virtual Machines (VMs) & Servers", and on DigitalOcean, the servers are called "Droplets," while on other platforms can call them VPS servers, Cloud VPS, etc. If you are using Digital Ocean, go to the DigitalOcean create page for your Droplet.
 This is where you'll set up your server.
 The same thing applies to other platforms, follow their steps until you have your IP address and password.

 Accessing Our Server With an SSH Client

 Now, we need to get an SSH client.
 Some options include PuTTY, or you can even use your command line or PowerShell.
 There's also a powerful SSH client called MobaXterm.
 For this tutorial, we will be using MobaXterm.
-If you don't have MobileXterm installed on your system, head to their website, download it and install it.
+If you don't have MobileXterm installed on your system, head to their website, to download and install it.
 Use this link Okay, so once you are done with the installation of MobaXterm.
 Open your MobaXterm application.
 Click on the Session button, it will pop up a session setting box.
 Click on SSH and add your IP address in the Remote host field > Check the Specify Name and add root in the field.
 Trace the ok button below and click it.
 You will be prompted to enter the password you used while creating your server.
 Enter the password and hit Enter.
 Since this is your first time logging into the server, it will prompt you to...
 It will prompt you, to ask if you want to connect to this server.
 You can hit Enter.
 Now we have successfully logged in to our new server, we need to start installing the relevant tools to run our server.
 In our case, we are setting up the environment to power our Django website.
 This website will use Nginx as the web server, PostgreSQL as our database, and Python as our programming language.
 So, we need to install Python, PostgreSQL, and Nginx on the server.
 First, we have to update our server, let's copy the code below and run it. sudo apt update Then let's type in the following command: sudo apt install python3-dev python3.12-venv libpq-dev postgresql postgresql-contrib nginx curl Let's wait for a moment while all our software is installed.
 It's time to create our database, let's run the code below: sudo -u postgres psql Now we will be inside the PostgreSQL database.
 It's time to create our database.
-CREATE DATABASE mydb; Don't forget to end all the SQL statements with a semicolon, please.
+CREATE DATABASE mydb; Don't forget to end all the SQL statements with a semicolon, please sir/ma.
 We are supposed to create a database user to connect with Django.
-But in the new Django and PostgreSQL setup, there's a permission error that can restrict you when trying to make migrations from your Django app to the database if you are using a newly created user.
-So, we are going to skip creating a new user.
-Instead, we will use the existing "postgres" user, which is the main user of the database.
-This error doesn't affect the PostgreSQL user but can impact new users created for a database.
+But we have to act a little lazy lol.
+This is because we already have a super user with the name "postgres", we can just set up a password for our user as it already has all the needed permissions, we can just get things done asap.
 What we will do is create a password for our PostgreSQL user and use that user as our database user for the Django app.
-Okay, let's type "\password" and it will prompt us to add a password for the PostgreSQL user.
-We enter our desired password, confirm it by entering it again, and then hit Enter.
+Okay, let's type \password and it will prompt us to add a password for the PostgreSQL user.
+(No semicolon this time) We enter our desired password, confirm it by entering it again, and then hit Enter.
 Now, our PostgreSQL user has a password.

 Now our database user is "postgres" and our password is the new password we created.